AkJay1722/mass-spec-research/README.md

-# mass-spec-research
+# Mass Spectrometry Plots

-Mass spectrometry research under the Wang Bioinformatics Lab
+A Streamlit-based application to organize and plot mass spectrometry scans.
+Based on data gathered from Zenodo and the Wang Bioinformatics Lab.